 Lokesh Siddhu is a research scholar (since Jan 2015) at the Department of Computer Science & Engg, Indian Institute of Technology, Delhi.
-He is pursuing his Ph.D. under the guidance of Prof. Preeti Ranjan Panda.
+He is pursuing his Ph.D. under the guidance of Prof. Preeti Ranjan Panda and a part of the Memory and embedded Architecture Research Group (MARG).
 He has a Masters' degree (Aug 2009 - Jun 2011) from Indian Institute of Science in Electronics Design And Technology.
 He has also worked with Intel for 3.5 years (July 2011 - Dec 2014) before joining the institute.
 His research interests include embedded systems, memory exploration, and optimization energy-efficient computing.

 He spends his spare time by volunteering, listening to music, watching movies and doing yoga.
 He also likes to travel, hike and go on long drives.

 At Intel, I have worked on the backend design of units in the server and client core.
 I have worked on the design (timing, quality, noise, power) of complex data-path blocks like multipliers, shifters, aligners.

 Worked on the most complex block of the execution cluster (EXE).
 Visited Intel Haifa (Israel) to learn FMA design.
 Carried out studies on the different FMA designs in Intel various cores.

 I quickly ramped up on various design methodologies and started owning blocks in the execution cluster (EXE) of Intel core.